 Linear Switch: Cherry MX Black

-Cherry Black switches were one of the first mechanical keyboard switches available to the general public.
-They are linear, or non-tactile, switches as there is no loud click or bump felt when a key is depressed.
-Many gamers prefer these because of the smooth feel and the fact that the actuation and release points are at the exact same position, making double tapping easier than other switches.
-When gaming, a tactile bump doesn’t often help since gamers tend to bottom out on the keys.
-Due to the lack of a bump, most people don’t prefer the black switches for typing.
+Actuation Force: 60cN Cherry MX Black switches were one of the first mechanical keyboard switches available to the general public.
+They are linear, or non-tactile, this means that Black switches don’t have a loud click or a bump that is felt when a key is depressed.
+Many gamers like these because of the smooth feel and the fact that the actuation and release points are at the exact same position, making double tapping easier than other switches.

 Light Tactile Switch: Cherry MX Brown